 pip install camb [--user]

-You will need gfortran 6 or higher installed (and on your path) to compile; see Fortran compilers for compiler installation details if needed.
+You will need ifort or gfortran 6 or higher installed (and on your path) to compile; see Fortran compilers for compiler installation details if needed.
 A compiled library for Windows is also provided, and is used if no gfortran installation is found on Windows machines.
-If you have gfortran installed, “python setup.py make” will build the Fortran library on all systems (including Windows without directly using a Makefile), and can be used to update a source installation after changes or pulling an updated version.
+If you have gfortrand installed, “python setup.py make” will build the Fortran library on all systems (including Windows without directly using a Makefile), and can be used to update a source installation after changes or pulling an updated version.

 After installation the camb python module can be loaded from your scripts using “import camb”.
 You can also run CAMB from the command line reading parameters from a .ini file, e.g.:

 You may need to check your python scripts directory is in your path for this to work.
 Alternatively from the source package root directory (after make but without installation) use: